-Submission Dates and Times: Grant Applications will be accepted on a rolling basis throughout the 2019 State Fiscal Year (SFY).
-The cut-off date to ensure that proposals will be considered in calendar year 2018 is October 15, 2018.
+Submission Dates and Times: The deadline to submit proposals is 5:00 PM, May 1, 2019.
 The Department will not accept applications submitted by mail, overnight mail, diskette, or by fax machine.
-Submit the proposal via e-mail to grantapplication@illinoisworknet.com or grantapplication@illinoisworknet.com.
-When submitting the proposal list in the Subject Line the NOFO # and company name.
+Submit the proposal via e-mail to grantapplications@illinoisworknet.com.
+When submitting the proposal list in the Subject Line the NOFO # and name of the applying organization.
 Please submit the application as one PDF file and one Excel file for the budget.
 Applications will be considered based on quality and feasibility and contingent on the availability of funds.